CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 * 20 cores (2.3GHz 2x10 E5), 128 GB RAM, dual 10Gb NIC
   * Storage is 6x2TB 7200 RAID 5 (9.09TB usable)

+  **Why don't I see the option to provision a Bare Metal server type?**

+  There are a couple reasons you might not see the option for Bare Metal servers.
+First, check your data center and the current availability for Bare Metal servers.
+Bare Metal servers are not available in all data centers.
+If you are in a data center where Bare Metal servers should be available, contact Customer Care to have them check to see if Bare Metal servers need to be enabled for your account.

 **Can I increase or decrease CPU, memory or storage resources on Bare Metal servers?**

 No, the CPU, memory and storage are static resources on each individual Bare Metal server and can not be changed once a particular configuration has been provisioned.
 The best available path for adjusting the resource configuration is to provision a new server with the desired configuration and plan to migrate any data as necessary.